 Camping in a pandemic!

-June 1, 2020 campgrounds are permitted to open to PEI residents only.
+Campgrounds are permitted to open to residents of The Atlantic Provinces.

 Walk ins are not currently permitted so you must email for a reservation if you'd like to come camping.

 Join us for an emotional roller coaster ride.

 After receiving the guidelines and safety protocol about opening during a pandemic, The Mooneys have made some hard choices.